 • Lightweight Flexifilm upper

 • SRC helps absorb impact and soften landings

 • EVERUN technology boasts 83% energy return

-The Saucony Ride 9 is designed with comfort and a neutral stride in mind.
-For many runners this is their go to trainer for longer distance runs.
-For others, this is a great shoe for marathon or half marathon races.
+The Saucony Ride 9 is designed to be comfortable and with a neutral stride in mind.
+For many runners, this is their go-to trainer for longer distance runs.
+For others, this is a great shoe for the marathon or half marathon races.
 The lightweight comfort is built into every aspect of this shoe, including the FlexiFilm upper and the EVERUN cushion.
-The Ride 9 does a good job of balancing weight, cushion, stability and responsiveness.
+The Ride 9 does a good job of balancing weight, cushion, stability, and responsiveness.
 Although some might argue the price is a little high, many runners would certainly argue that this is a shoe worth its retail value, if not a little more.
 If you are looking for an excellent uptempo trainer that will go the distance and keep you comfortable, definitely check out the Saucony Ride 9.